trimble-oss/website-modus.trimble.com/content/foundations-icon-definitions.md

 {{% img src="/img/addon.png" height="200" width="200" alt="icon grid" %}}

 Indicators appear in the upper right corner of the icon and usually represent an alert or notification related to the icon’s meaning.
-On a 32 x 32px canvas the indicator measures 8px in diameter with a 1-pixel margin to the edges of the canvas and the icon proper.
+On a 32 x 32px canvas the indicator measures 8px in diameter flush with the edges of the canvas.

 {{% img src="/img/indicator.png" height="200" width="200" alt="indicator" %}}